 - Elderly make up a higher proportion of population in Broome County than they do in state and national population.

 - Broome County: People age 60 and over comprise 22% of the population as opposed to 19% in NY State and 18% nationally.

-Mercy House of the Southern Tier will admit any individual with a life-limiting illness with a life expectancy of six months or less who has been admitted to The Hospice at Lourdes and has a signed Non-Hospital Order Not to Resuscitate (DNR Order).
+Mercy House of the Southern Tier will admit any individual with a life-limiting illness with a life expectancy of two months or less who has been admitted to The Hospice at Lourdes and has a signed Non-Hospital Order Not to Resuscitate (DNR Order).
 Residents are accepted without discrimination or any basis including: age, race, religion, color, national origin, veteran status, sexual orientation, marital status, gender, protected disability, or other protected group.